Editor plugins

 Building your own

-Editor plugins all do roughly the same thing: spawn the tok0 binary with --tool <slug>, pipe content through stdin, replace the selection with stdout.
+Editor plugins do roughly the same thing: spawn the tok0 binary with --tool <slug>, pipe content through stdin, replace the selection with stdout.
 Pseudocode:

 const { spawn } = require("child_process");